jacobunna/argcomb/docs/faq.rst

 Whether this overhead is unnecessary is up to the developer.
 To add checks to functions which aren't part of a public API would typically be poor practice since in a stable release the checks would execute but never fail.
-Yet adding checks to a public API may be helpful for your users.
+Yet adding checks to a public API may be helpful for its users.

 How does ArgComb deal with default values?